WillShirley13/property_tycoon/docs/property_tycoon_backend_docs.md

 # Property Tycoon Backend Documentation

 This document provides an overview of the backend architecture for Property Tycoon, including enums, classes, constants, and errors.
-The documentation has been updated to reflect the latest code changes.

 ---